辛宝Otto

 Ask AI:

-How can I use Swift and UIKit to check the current system theme, whether it is in dark mode?
-I want to wrap it in a function that returns whether it is light or dark, and are there any other values?
+How can I use Swift and UIKit to query the current system theme, whether it is dark mode?
+I want to wrap it into a function that returns whether it is light or dark, and are there any other values?

 I have tested it, and it works.
 Readers can test it themselves.
 You can consciously accumulate code and use it later.